Chanchoronaiy/COMP3011.assignment1/README.md

 ```

 The `read -s` prompt hides the key and keeps it out of the command itself.
 Open
 <http://localhost:8080> and allow microphone access when prompted.
-Do not commit a real key to the
+DO NOT commit a real key to the
 repository or paste it into a browser file.
-After stopping the server with `Control+C`, run
-`unset OPENAI_API_KEY` to remove the key from the current terminal session.

-## Run locally without an API key
+## Runing th eporject LOCALLY without API key

-The `local-stub` Spring profile exercises the complete browser upload and REST flow without
+The `local-stub` Spring profile shows complete browser upload and REST flow without
 contacting OpenAI:

 ```bash
 ./mvnw spring-boot:run -Dspring-boot.run.profiles=local-stub
 ```

 The returned message reports how many audio bytes reached the backend.
-It is deliberately labelled
-as a local demonstration and is not a real transcription.
 TITAN uses the default profile and
 therefore selects `OpenAiTranscriptionService`.

 ## Build the executable JAR